DonaldKellett/kubeadm-security-1m1w/README.md

 Ansible should be installed.

+With one of the supported managed infrastructure providers below, OpenTofu should be installed as well:

+- Amazon Web Services \(AWS\)
+- Microsoft Azure \(Azure\)
+- Alibaba Cloud \(Aliyun\)

-If using your own infrastructure, ensure you have SSH access to 2 nodes with the following specifications:
+With self-provisioned infrastructure, ensure you have SSH access to 2 nodes with the following specifications:

-- OS: Ubuntu 24.04 LTS \(Jammy\)
+- OS: Ubuntu 24.04 LTS \(Noble\)
 - Architecture: `amd64`
 - vCPU: at least 2
 - Memory \(GiB\): at least 8